ENBDC Workshop 2024

 - The number of participants is limited.
 The registration will be on a first come first served basis and effective once the payment is received.
 Please visit our website regularly for the program announcement.

 Abstract submission: please bring a poster (max.
 A0) to present at the poster session.
 Two weeks prior to the meeting, abstracts will be reviewed and selected for "Short Talks”.
 The selected people will be informed in due time.During the meeting the "Best Short Talk" as well as the 3 "Best Posters” will be awarded

 Registrations will open in December 2023.
 Stay tuned.

-Organising Committee and Scientific Progam:
+Organizing Committee and Scientific Program 2024: